BlackScorp/eww-builder/README.md

 # eww-builder
-A docker setup to compile eww bar and download just the binary.
+A docker setup to compile eww bar and download just the binary. so we dont have the dev dependencies on the host system

 # usage